anthonyNgan/project_medusa/README.md

 # Errors
-no ENOENT delete cache and public then rebuild source
+no ENOENT delete cache and public then rebuild source seo folder cannot be found.
+DELETE CACHE folder and NODE_MODULE

 # sqlite
-install extention find db connection in
+install extension sqlmanager find db connection

 # run servers in split terminal
 admin and backend with npm develop